iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

     COM Port in Device Manager

-Then, connect your cable or wires from the USB-to-UART converter to the appropriate pins or pads on your module.
+Now, connect your cable or wires from the USB-to-UART converter to the appropriate pins or pads on your module.
 See the "Electrical Interface" sections in the datasheets linked above for details on what each pin or pad on your module is.